-Famous for its bikes, bridges and pastries, Danish capital Copenhagen is also a European leader in food policy.
+Famous for its bikes, bridges and pastries, the Danish capital is also a European leader in food policy.

-Copenhagen’s Food Trails pilot will develop a climate-friendly new standard for the public plate, a food strategy with a strong emphasis on climate, adjusting to various nutritional needs, along with actions and training designed to anchor behavioural change in terms of reduced emissions in the food culture of the public sphere.
+Copenhagen’s Food Trails pilot aims to develop a climate-friendly new standard for the public plate, a food strategy with a strong emphasis on climate, adjusting to various nutritional needs, along with actions and training designed to anchor behavioural change in terms of reduced emissions in the food culture of the public sphere.
 The city’s Living Lab aims to provide locals with healthy, tasty and sustainable food through a close link with the regional food system and reduce the food system’s environmental impact.